Randersacker

 Randersacker is a market town and municipality in Lower Franconia, a part of Bavaria, Germany.
 With its long tradition in wine making, Randersacker is a well-known wine places of Germany.
 It lies in the Würzburg district, and adjoins to Würzburg boroughs Heidingsfeld, Rottenbauer, Sanderau and Frauenland and to the municipalities of Gerbrunn, Theilheim and Eibelstadt.

 Geography

-Randersacker is located in the south of Würzburg.
+Randersacker is located south of Würzburg.
 This part of the Main is called Maindreieck.
-The term refers to the course of the river, it looks similar to a triangle.
+The term refers to the course of the river; it looks similar to a triangle.

-The city of Würzburg is about three miles away from the village center of Randersacker.
+The city of Würzburg is about three miles from the village center of Randersacker.

-There are two subdistricts: Lindelbach and the main part Randersacker.
+There are two subdistricts: Lindelbach and the main part, Randersacker.

 Geology

-The ground of Randersacker consists of shellbearing limestone.
+The ground of Randersacker consists of shell-bearing limestone.
 Until the middle of the 20th century, the region was a centre of the quarry industry.
-There are still residues on top of some hills.
-An important historic monument is the museum-quarry near Lindelbach with a well preserved crane.
+There are still remains on top of some hills.
+An important historic monument is the museum quarry near Lindelbach with a well-preserved crane.

 History

-The first written mention of a settlement on the location of Randersacker was in 779.
-It was the Würzburger Markbeschreibung (report of Würzburg area).
-It reports that there were some vineyards on this ground.
+The first written mention of a settlement at the location of Randersacker was in 779.
+It was the Würzburger Markbeschreibung (report of the Würzburg area).
+It reports that there were some vineyards on this land.

 The first mention of Randersacker was in 1123.